hanjingo/doc/interview.md

 For more info, see: [Internet Protocol (IP)#IPv4 vs IPv6](NET/ip.md)

+#### What is NAT (Network Address Translation)?

+NAT (Network Address Translation) is a technique that maps private IP addresses to public IP addresses, allowing multiple devices on a private network to share a single public IP address when accessing the internet.
+It operates at the network layer, modifying IP headers in transit.

+For more info, see: [Network Address Translation (NAT)](NET/nat.md)

 #### How does IPv6 solve the NAT problem?

 IPv6 doesn't need NAT because there are enough addresses for every device to have a globally unique public IP.
 This restores end-to-end connectivity, making peer-to-peer applications, VoIP, and gaming work nativelly without complex NAT traversal techniques.

+For more info, see: [Network Address Translation (NAT)](NET/nat.md)

+#### What are port numbers?

+Port numbers are 16-bit identifiers (0-65535) that allow multiple network services to run on the same IP address.
+They differentiate between different applications or services on the same host.
+Ports are divided into Well-Known Ports, Registered Ports, and Dynamic/Private Ports.

 For more info, see: [Internet Protocol (IP)#IPv6](NET/ip.md)